PromtEngineer/localGPT/README.md

 Put any and all of your .txt, .pdf, or .csv files into the SOURCE_DOCUMENTS directory in the load_documents() function, replace the docs_path with the absolute path of your source_documents directory.

+The current default file types are .txt, .pdf, .csv, and .xlsx, if you want to use any other file type, you will need to convert it to one of the default file types.

 Run the following command to ingest all the data.

 ```shell